-In Baby’s early months, he may have been content to stay on his playmat, batting at dangling toys and fixating on blinking lights.
-Now that he is older, and that mat has been tucked away in a closet, you may be wondering how to transition into more age-appropriate toys that will keep him engaged.
+In Baby’s early months, they may have been content to stay on their playmat, batting at dangling toys and fixating on blinking lights.
+Now that they are older, and that mat has been tucked away in a closet, you may be wondering how to transition into more age-appropriate toys that will keep them engaged.

 What makes a good toy?